waleedalmutiry/EpiILM/README.md

 <img src="https://user-images.githubusercontent.com/18523406/73443331-84fbac00-4367-11ea-9873-359bb123883f.png">
 </p>

-Now, we show how to perform the MCMC analysis through the use of the _epimcmc_ function that depends on the _MCMC_ function from the **adaptMCMC**.
+Now, we show how to perform an MCMC analysis through the use of the _epimcmc_ function that depends on the _MCMC_ function from the **adaptMCMC** package.
 ```s
 # to assign the tmax value of the epidemic:
 t_end <- max(out_cov$inftime)